-• Fax: 714.832.9923

-• Email Address: rma@adc.com

-- 3 Include the following information, in writing, along with the equipment you are returning: - Company name, address, telephone number, and the name of a person Customer Service can contact regarding this equipment. - The purchase order number provided to Customer Service when the RMA number was requested. - A description of the equipment, as well as the number of units that you are returning.
-Be sure to include the model and part number of each unit. - The shipping address to which Customer Service should return the repaired equipment.
+- Fax: 952.917.3237 - Email Address: repair&return@adc.com - Be prepared to provide the following information: - Company name, address, telephone number, and the name of a person Customer Service can contact regarding this equipment. - A description of the equipment as well as the number of units that you are returning.
+Be sure to include the model and part number of each unit. - The shipping address to which Customer Service should return the repaired equipment. - The reason for the return.